HolgerHBurchert/Cardiac-Output-Estimation/README.md

 - Four PDF files of the Figures presented in assocaited manuscript.
 Figures 2,3 and 4 are created by running the R code, Figure 5 was plotted in GraphPad PRISM.

-DEPENDENCIES: The R code requires that the following libraries are installed: ggplot2, ggpubr, rootSolve, cowplot
+DEPENDENCIES: The R code requires that the following packages are installed: ggplot2, ggpubr, rootSolve, cowplot.
+These packages are available at https://cran.r-project.org/ and can be installed using the following code:
 ```{r}
 install.packages("ggplot2")
 install.packages("ggpubr")